 Paumanok Long Island Tours

-Paumanok Long Island Tours offer lessons and excursions for Kayaking in Rhode Island.
-They are a mobile kayak company that specializes on Kayaking in Rhode Island.
+Paumanok Long Island Tours offers lessons and excursions for Kayaking in Rhode Island.
+They are a mobile kayak company that specializes in Kayaking in Rhode Island.
 You can select a place, and Paumanok tours will meet you there.
-They supply kayaks and all the equipment you need to explain to you how to use it.
+They supply kayaks and all the equipment you need to explain how to use them.
 Also, they offer guides to help to show you the way.

 Moreover, they hold free children‘s demo days.
 They rent kayaks and equipment.
 Also, they offer tours of various lengths.
 Furthermore, they offer private lessons for Kayaking in Rhode Island.
 Finally, they even run specialized group tours in many places for Kayaking in Rhode Island.
 If you’re a novice Kayaking in Rhode Island, Paumanok Long Island Tours can help you.